 I am currently training to be a Dramatherapist at the University of Derby.
 I come to SYEDA with experience of working therapeutically with children and young adults in school settings.
 Prior to my training, I worked as a teacher in mainstream, special and further education.
 My approach is compassionate, caring and creative.
 I was awarded a BADth student bursary to attend the Dramatherapy Conference.
 I have a strong interest in the creative arts and how they can help people.
 In my spare time I help to manage Spectrum Theatre Company.

 In my day job I work in the careers team at Sheffield Hallam University; a role which I really enjoy.
 I have a real passion for social justice and supporting people, and volunteering, for me, is an extension of this.

-I qualified as an Occupational Therapist 10 years ago, however I have worked in the field of eating disorders for 15 years now, previously working for Syeda as a volunteer, so extremely passionate about the work SYEDA do in offering support to those affected by difficulties with food.
+I qualified as an Occupational Therapist 11 years ago, however I have worked in the field of eating disorders for 16 years now.
+I am extremely passionate about the work SYEDA do and volunteered here previously, offering support to those affected by difficulties with food.

 Here at SYEDA, I assess people who self-refer via our website, have a caseload of clients that I see for therapy, supervise other clinicians, manage the waiting list, mentor students on placement and generally work towards promoting the organisation and all that it can offer to the people of South Yorkshire.

 I joined SYEDA in April 2013 at a time when the service was in a period of flux and uncertainty.
 I knew immediately how important and valuable the service had been and would remain to so many people affected by an eating disorder.

 I am SYEDA’s Occupational Therapist and have been with the organisation since January 2014.
 My approach always focuses on the needs and goals of the individual and has so far ranged from managing anxiety in a supermarket to practising circus skills in a park.